wilsonmar/Salesforce/README.md

 ## <a name="Sandbox"> Sandbox</a>
 Sandboxes are copies of your organization in a separate environment.
 They are used for development and testing.
 See Sandbox Overview at https://help.salesforce.com/HTViewHelpDoc?id=create_test_instance.htm&language=en_US

+Changesets are used release to production.

+PROTIP: Most professional developers prefer to use the Force.com IDE with a local copy rather than the on-line Developer Console to avoid losing work if a refresh occurs.

+Revision to earlier changes may not be possible.

+PROTIP: Build your own instrumentation.

 ## <a name="Database"> Database Access</a>